 For an accessible overview of of our work, see our blogpost sequence Towards Causal Foundations of Safe AGI.
 It builds on our UAI 2023 tutorial (slides, video).

-Robust agents learn causal world models (tweet summary) shows that a causal model is necessary for robust generalisation under distributional shifts.
+Robust agents learn causal world models (tweet summary, slides) shows that a causal model is necessary for robust generalisation under distributional shifts.

 Jon Richens, Tom Everitt.